biosustain/co/docs/component.rst

 sub-class it---mainly because the ``features`` property is implemented differently.

-.. automodule:: co
-   :members: Component
+.. autoclass:: Component
-   :undoc-members:

 The :class:`Feature` class inherits from :class:`Bio.SeqFeature.SeqFeature` but stores some additional information.
 Proceed with caution when using the two types interchangeably.

+.. autoclass:: Feature

+.. autoclass:: FeatureSet

-.. automodule:: co
+.. autoclass:: ComponentFeatureSet
-   :members: Feature, FeatureSet, ComponentFeatureSet